 CONTROLS - The roof air conditioner is controlled by a panel on the portion of the appliance which is attached to the ceiling inside your unit.

 Turn the control knob clockwise for colder air and counterclockwise for warmer air.
 You can adjust the air volume by sliding the volume control lever up or down.

-MODE SELECTOR SWITCH - You can select FAN ONLY or COOLING with the Mode Selector Switch.
+MODE SELECTOR SWITCH - You can select FAN ONLY, COOLING, or DEHUMIDIFIER with the Mode Selector Switch.
 FAN ONLY is used to recirculate and filter the air inside your unit.
 The fan and filters operate during each mode as well, but on FAN ONLY there is no cooling function.
 To cool the air, turn the selector switch to the desired fan speed within COOLING function and turn the temperature control to the desired coolness.
 For fastest cooldown, turn the air volume control lever to maximum output.
+For DEHUMID-IFIER, turn the temperature control fully counterclockwise and the selector to the minimum setting within the COOLING function.
+Do not be alarmed if water runs off the vehicle's roof when using the DEHUMIDIFIER function.